 Can I still have LASIK in the future?
 Yes.
 Ortho-K does not permanently change the eye and the process fully reverses when wear is discontinued.
 However, LASIK surgeons prefer potential candidates stop wearing contact lenses at least 2 weeks prior to surgery, and often longer in the case of gas permeable lenses or Ortho-K.

 Ortho-K can even help a child be a better candidate for LASIK in the future.
 LASIK is limited in how much nearsightedness it can correct.
 Wearing Ortho-K as a child can result in a 40-50% reduction in the progression of myopia.
 A child who is -1.00D at age 8 and progresses -0.75D per year until age 20, would be expected to wind up around -10.00D.
 Sometimes LASIK can correct prescriptions that high.
 However, with Ortho-K, if the mature prescription is -5.50, LASIK is more likely to be successful.

 What does it cost?
 Ortho-K fees are based on prescription demands, corneal measurements and other ocular characteristics, as well as age and history.
-They range between $1495 and $2195, including all professional services and molds.
-Subsequent year charges are less than 1/3 as much.
+They include all professional services and mold changes during the initial two year period, and a spare pair once a final fit is established.
+Subsequent year charges are less than 1/4 as much.
 Fees are eligible expenses for Health and Flexible Savings Accounts.
 Care Credit, a health care credit service, is a popular choice for those wishing to spread expense over time.